-After a useful digital zoom implemented in October, two brand new features were activated in FusionSight®: a Global Navigation Satellite System (GNSS) and snapshots recording.
-Since the hardware dedicated to these features were already included, both FusionSight® weight and design remain the same.
-To ensure acquisition and maintenance costs the lowest possible, FusionSight® team selected a powerful civil GNSS feature.
+After a useful digital zoom implemented in October, two brand new features were activated in FusionSight: a Global Navigation Satellite System (GNSS) and snapshots recording.
+Since the hardware dedicated to these features was already included, both FusionSight weight and design remain the same.
+To keep acquisition and maintenance costs as low as possible, the FusionSight team selected a powerful civil GNSS feature.
 It is compatible with the American GPS, the Russian GLONASS, the European Galileo, the Chinese BeiDou, and also with all Satellite-Based Augmentation Systems (SBAS).
-Six digit grade coordinates are now displayed in real time on the internal screen, giving the user important information on his location.
-During operations, he can communicate these coordinates to be supported if facing potential threats.
+Six digit grade coordinates are now displayed in real time on the internal screen, giving the user important information on their location.
+During operations, users can communicate these coordinates for support if facing potential threats.
 Coordinates are also useful to mark a specific location of interest.
-Last but not least, the jointly use of FusionSight and of a laser range finder allow the user to estimate the location of his targets more precisely.
+Last but not least, the joint use of FusionSight and a laser range finder allow users to estimate the location of targets more precisely.

-The first duty of Homeland Security is to prevent, as far as possible, any criminal or terrorist actions.
+The first duty of Homeland Security is to prevent, as far as possible, criminal or terrorist actions.
 Therefore, a large part of the job is to lead observation and surveillance operations.
-As criminal activities often occur at night, Homeland Security teams use Night Vision Device to accomplish their operations.
-Before any interventions, these committed forces need to record evidence for legal matters.
-As a consequence, image recording capability is a requirement for Night Vision Device.
-That is the reason why Bertin’s team decided to implement a snapshot feature into FusionSight®.
-As for the whole of our FusionSight®, that feature has been developed around user needs.
-Indeed, it works as for any commercial camera: user has just to push one button to take a snapshot on what he is looking at.
-The icing on the cake is that every single snapshot taken is actually saved into a commercial SD card in four images: one image for the three modes of FusionSight® (Thermal, Low Light and Fusion), and one screenshot.
-User has then just to insert the SD card into the SD slot of any computer, in order to browse saved images and to select the most appropriate ones.
+As criminal activities often occur at night, Homeland Security teams use the Night Vision Device to accomplish their operations.
+Before interventions, these committed forces need to record evidence for legal reasons.
+As a consequence, image recording capability is a requirement for the Night Vision Device.
+That is the reason why Bertin’s team decided to implement a snapshot feature in FusionSight.
+As for FusionSight as a whole, its zoom has been developed to meet user needs.
+It works like any commercial camera: the user simply pushes a button to take a snapshot of what they are looking at.
+The icing on the cake is that every single snapshot taken is actually saved into a commercial SD card in four images: one image for the three modes of FusionSight (Thermal, Low Light and Fusion), and one screenshot.
+Users then insert the SD card into the SD slot of a computer, in order to browse saved images and to select the most appropriate ones.
 Finally and to comply with legal requirements, the whole images are tagged with GPS coordinates, date and hour.